prl-mushr/mushr-website/content/tutorials/noetic_first_steps.md

 {{< highlight bash >}}
 $ ifconfig
 {{< / highlight >}}
 Check wlan0 is the IP you set.
+Note that it may be set to an equivalent IP address depending on your network.
+A good way to troubleshoot is to try the next step of the tutorial (SSH).
+If you can SSH, then everything worked correctly.

 ## SSH from another Computer